 Maybe you know that you can only withstand business ownership for up to 10 years.
 In your eyes, what would you ideally like to happen at that point?
 Would you still want to be involved in the business even if you weren’t the owner?

 These are important questions to answer for yourself in order to make the appropriate plans.
 It might even be a good idea to revisit how you feel about these questions year over year, as your life and plans evolve.

 This, of course, is different for everyone.
 As much as you might love the concept of your business or the good it’s doing the world, almost every entrepreneur has financial needs and goals playing into their business plans (unfortunately, almost 70% of entrepreneurs don’t regularly save for retirement).
 Whatever your goals may be, this question will greatly play into your exit strategy outcome.

-In short, it’s all about crystallizing your goals to make the best decision for your business at the appropriate time of exit.
-For more information, the Small Business Administration also has a comprehensive guide.
+In short, the exit strategy planning process is all about crystallizing your personal and business goals to make the best decision for your business at the appropriate time of exit.

-If your exit is in the immediate future, you need to choose one plan and stick with it.
-But if you have the time to plan ahead, it’s a good idea to set yourself up for multiple options.
+This being said, if your exit is in the immediate future, you need to choose one plan and stick with it.
+But, if you have the time to plan ahead (and as we’ve mentioned, you should be thinking about this from the beginning), it’s a good idea to set yourself up for multiple options.
 Fortunately, you’ve got numerous exit strategy options to choose from when thinking about the future of your business.

 At the end of the day, as is the case with many parts of running a business, there is no one-size-fits-all business exit strategy.
 Ultimately, the exit strategy that’s right for you and your business will depend on a number of different factors and may change or develop as you progress through the lifecycle of your business.